mimiyin/Choreographic-Interventions/README.md

 ##Do dancers need to learn how to code?
 - In 2016, what do we mean when we say technology?
 - What does it mean to be in dialogue with it?
-- What does computation have to do with dance?
+- Why use technology at all?
+From [Gesamtkunstwerk](https://en.wikipedia.org/wiki/Gesamtkunstwerk) to the [I Ching](https://en.wikipedia.org/wiki/I_Ching).
 - Comparing apples and oranges: How has computation changed different artforms?
 Visual art, sculpture, architecture, music, writing and dance?

 ##Pathways